 That’s the question that makes the Christian.
 Yes, one may answer it many times along the way and yet one must keep on answering it until one answers it, and after that one must answer it still more.
 Here’s the response,

 It’s not a matter of saying the right words.
 It’s saying the words right; right in the way that deep calls to deep, right in the way trust looks upon trustworthy, right in the way beloved beholds the Beloved.
 Right in the way a relationship gets defined and redefined and further defined.
 Doesn’t need to be a precious moment; must be a gut-level movement of will.

 Answering this question means giving all that you know of yourself to all that you know of Jesus only to realize the more you know of Jesus the more you will know of yourself and the more you will have of yourself to give.

-So here we are, Fat Tuesday, on the eve of Ash Wednesday, at the base of Transfiguration Mountain and the question comes to me and to you,
+So here we are, the Monday before Fat Tuesday, which is the eve of Ash Wednesday, at the base of Transfiguration Mountain and the question comes to me and to you,

 “But what about you,. . . . .Who do you say that I am?”

 Take some time with that today.
 Don’t be afraid.
 No matter how many times you’ve done this before or whether you have never done it before, release your grip on yourself and give yourself to the One who gives Himself to you.
 God’s Messiah!

 Let’s be praying for each other.
 Tomorrow we climb to the summit.